 Here’s a list of Bali laws every traveler should know.

-To enter Bali, tourists from many countries can obtain a Visa On Arrival (VOA).
-However, ensure that your passport is valid for at least six months from the date of entry.
-You will also need a return ticket.
-Overstaying your visa in Bali can lead to significant consequences, such as fines, detention, or deportation.
-It’s crucial to adhere to the terms of your visa and apply for an extension if needed before it expires.
+If you want to enter Bali, international tourists should be ensure their passport is valid for at least six months from arrival and carry a return or onward ticket.
+Overstaying your visa can lead to serious consequences, including fines, detention, or even deportation, so it’s essential to comply with the terms of your stay and apply for an extension before your visa expires.

 Indonesia, including Bali, has some of the strictest drug laws in the world.
 The possession, use, or trafficking of illegal drugs can result in severe penalties, ranging from long prison sentences to the death penalty.